Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 What Exactly is Kashmiri Chilli Powder?

-Let’s start with the star of the hour: Kashmiri chilli powder.
-This spice hails from the stunning Kashmir region of India, where the chillies are grown, sun-dried, and ground into a fine, ruby-red powder.
-Picture this: wrinkled, deep-red Kashmiri chillies hanging in the sun, soaking up that mountain air before they’re transformed into a spice that’s as beautiful as it is tasty.
+Let’s start with the star: Kashmiri chilli powder.
+This spice comes from Kashmir, where chillies are grown, sun-dried, and ground into a fine, ruby-red powder.
+Picture wrinkled, deep-red Kashmiri chillies drying in the sun, soaking up mountain air before becoming a beautiful, tasty spice.

-• Heat Level: Kashmiri chilli powder is pretty chill (pun intended), clocking in at 1,000–2,000 Scoville Heat Units (SHU).
-That’s mild enough for most palates.
+• Heat Level: Kashmiri chilli powder is mild, with 1,000–2,000 Scoville Heat Units (SHU), making it gentle for most palates, though individual preferences may vary.

-• Flavor Profile: Think earthy, slightly smoky, with a fruity undertone and a whisper of sweetness.
-It’s complex without being overwhelming.
+• Flavor Profile: Earthy, slightly smoky, with a fruity undertone and a hint of sweetness.
+Complex but not overpowering.

-• Color: Here’s where it shines—a bold, vibrant red that makes your dishes pop.
+• Color: It shines with a bold, vibrant red that makes dishes pop.

-You’ll often find Kashmiri chilli powder used in Indian cooking for its ability to add color without torching your taste buds.
-Want to know more about its origins?
-Check out this article on Indian spices from The Spruce Eats for a deeper dive into its roots.
+Kashmiri chilli powder is often used in Indian cooking for color without much heat.
+For more about its origins, see this article on Indian spices from The Spruce Eats.

 What’s Regular Red Chilli Powder All About?